strainer/Fdrandom.js/readme.md

 `Math.random` on Chrome had detectable statistical bias and only 32 bits of resolution in 2016.
-Firefoxs `Math.random` was using its slow *cryptographic* PRNG but in 2017 is updated to a good quality fast PRNG.
+Firefoxs `Math.random` was using its slow *cryptographic* PRNG but in 2017 is updated to a good quality PRNG faster than fdrandoms.

-f48 algorithm is informed by J.Baagoe's PRNG `Alea` which seems to be the fastest form of high quality prng for javascript to date. f48 uses different multipliers in a slightly adjusted mechanism to output 16 more bits of resolution per number than Alea v0.8 while achieving similar speed.
+f48 algorithm is informed by J.Baagoe's PRNG `Alea` which seems to be the fastest form of high quality prng for vanilla javascript to date. f48 uses different multipliers in a slightly adjusted mechanism to output 16 more bits of resolution per number than Alea v0.8 while achieving similar speed.